Clamp (function): Uses

+Implementations

 Several programming languages and libraries provide functions for fast and vectorized clamping.
 In Python, the pandas library offers the Series.clip and DataFrame.clip methods.
 The NumPy library offers the clip function.
 In the Wolfram Language, it is implemented as Clip[x, {minimum, maximum}].

-In OpenGL, the glClearColor function takes four GLfloat values which are then 'clamped' to the range $[0,1]$.
+In OpenGL, the glClearColor function takes four GLfloat values which are then clamped to the range $[0,1]$.